 I do not believe for a moment that any of those who represent the challenge I am opposing aim to dishonor Christ.
 I believe they love him and want to honor him and his Word.
 But I believe the mistake they are making will have the opposite effect.
 The doctrine of the imputed righteousness of Christ bestows on Jesus Christ the fullest honor that he deserves.
 He should be honored not only as the one who died to pardon us, and not only as the one who sovereignly works faith and obedience in us, but as the one who provided a perfect righteousness for us as the ground of our full acceptance and endorsement by God.
 I pray that these "newer" ways of understanding justification that deny the reality of the imputation of divine righteousness to sinners by faith alone will not flourish and thus that the fullest glory of Christ and the fullest pastoral helps for our souls will not be dimmed.

-John Piper (D. Theol., University of Munich) is the Pastor for Preaching and Vision at Bethlehem Baptist Church, Minneapolis.
-Justin Taylor (M.A.R. cand., Reformed Theological Seminary) Director of Theology and Executive Editor at Desiring God, condensed this material from Piper’s book Counted Righteous in Christ (Wheaton, IL: Crossway, 2003) and from his other unpublished writings.
+Editor’s Note: Justin Taylor, condensed this material from John Piper's book Counted Righteous in Christ (Wheaton, IL: Crossway, 2003) and from his other unpublished writings.

 - Charles Hodge, 2 Corinthians (Carlisle, PA: The Banner of Truth Trust, n.d.), 50-151.↩